jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/evalAndresults.typ

   ],
 )

-The figure above compares the rendering performance of the two approaches using the same tessellation factors.
+Figure 40 compares the rendering performance of the two approaches using the same tessellation factors.
 As we can see, at moderate tessellation levels, the compute shader-based tessellation shows slightly better processing times.
 When the tessellation factor is either too high or too low, hardware tessellation performs slightly faster.

 // #v(15pt)
 // #block[